roryl/lucee-book/syntax.md

 # Syntax

 There are two flavors to the Lucee Language, Tags and Script.
 The entire language is available in Tags or Script.
-Tags should (almost always) only be used for HTML templates.
+Tags are intended to mix well with HTML and should (almost always) only be used HTML templates.

 * [See a detailed review of script syntax ](https://github.com/adamcameron/cfscript/blob/master/cfscript.md)
 * [See a synxtax cheat sheet](https://rorylaitila.gitbooks.io/lucee/content/script_cheat_sheet.html)